 - 1. On 29 January 2025, the OSCE Office for Democratic Institutions and Human Rights (ODIHR) received a request from the Chairperson of the General Election Commission of Mongolia (hereinafter the "GEC") for a legal review of the Law of Mongolia on Political Parties, which entered into force on 1 January 2024 (hereinafter the "Law"). - 2.
 On 12 February 2025, ODIHR responded to this request, confirming its readiness to prepare a legal opinion on the compliance of the Law with international human rights standards and OSCE human dimension commitments. - 3.
-Given the importance of the reform, ODIHR decided to prepare a preliminary analysis of the compliance of the Law with relevant international standards and good practices, and formulate initial recommendations.
-With a view to gain a better understanding of the local context and challenges, ODIHR will present and discuss the preliminary findings and recommendations with all relevant stakeholders.
-Based on the information thus collected, these findings and recommendations from the Preliminary Opinion will be revisited and fine-tuned in a Final Opinion. - 4.
-The present legal analysis should be read together with the ODIHR-Venice Commission Joint Opinion on the Draft Law on Political Parties of Mongolia (2022)1 (hereinafter the "2022 Joint Opinion") as well as the relevant findings and recommendations from the ODIHR Election Observation Mission Final Report on the Parliamentary Elections of 28 June 2024 (hereinafter the "2024 ODIHR EOM Final Report").2 - 5.
-This Preliminary Opinion was prepared in response to the above request.
+Given the importance of the reform, ODIHR prepared a preliminary analysis that aimed at providing an initial assessment of the compliance of the legal framework with relevant international standards and good practices.
+The Preliminary Opinion on the Law of Mongolia on Political Parties was published on 10 April 2025.
+The initial findings and recommendations outlined in the Preliminary Opinion were then presented and discussed during a country visit that took place on 7-11 April 2025.
+During the visit, ODIHR held a series of meetings with the Chair and representatives of the GEC, representatives of the Standing Committee on State Structures of the State Great Hural (Parliament) of Mongolia, the National Audit Office (hereinafter "NAO"), the Independent Authority Against Corruption, representatives of political parties, non-governmental organizations, experts who have been involved in reforming the Law and other stakeholders.
+ODIHR is grateful to the representatives of the Ministry of Foreign Affairs of Mongolia, the GEC and other stakeholders who have facilitated the organization of these meetings. - 4.
+The Final Opinion aims to reflect the additional information and feedback received during these meetings to better tailor the recommendations to the local context and specific challenges.
+Following the Preliminary Opinion, the Final Opinion also seeks to elaborate further on several issues of interest, including the regulation of third-party contributions, the digital aspects of political parties' financial reporting, the regulation and definition of non-financial contributions, the regulation of media advertising and political advertising, among others.
+ODIHR stands ready to continue providing legislative assistance by reviewing any potential draft amendments to the Law and other existing or draft legislation pertaining to political parties and electoral process. - 5.
+The present legal analysis should be read together with the ODIHR-Venice Commission Joint Opinion on the Draft Law on Political Parties of Mongolia (2022)1 (hereinafter the "2022 Joint Opinion") as well as the relevant findings and recommendations from the ODIHR Election Observation Mission Final Report on the Parliamentary Elections of 28 June 2024 (hereinafter the "2024 ODIHR EOM Final Report").2 - 6.
+This Final Opinion was prepared in response to the above request.
 ODIHR conducted this assessment within its general mandate to assist OSCE participating States in the implementation of their OSCE human dimension commitments.3